evdhiggins/book-inquiry/README.md

 firebase deploy
 ```

 The deployment is done through `firebase-tools`.
-This requires that you have `firebase-tools` installed globally and also requires that you have logged in with an authorized Google account.
-You will likely need to edit the `.firebaserc` file to point to a project for which you have editing privileges.
+This requires that `firebase-tools` is installed globally and a user has logged in.
+The `.firebaserc` file will need to be edited to point reference a project for which the current user has editing privileges.